Explore a section of the famous Nakasendo walking trail and visit two charming towns along the way.

 While Japan’s famous four seasons are a little milder in the center of Honshu, they still affect your walking plans to a degree.

-Spring and Autumn are the best times as you have mild temperatures and beautiful seasonal changes to admire on the journey.
-In Summer, temperatures can reach up to 30+ degrees centigrade, so you’ll need to carry plenty of water, sunscreen and take your time.
-In Winter, the the snow transforms the towns into stunning scenes, but the ice can make the path dangerous.
+Spring and autumn are the best times, as you have mild temperatures and beautiful seasonal changes to admire on the journey.
+In summer, temperatures can reach up to 30+ degrees centigrade, so you’ll need to carry plenty of water, sunscreen and take your time.
+In winter, the snow transforms the towns into stunning scenes, but the ice can make the path dangerous.
 Snowshoes are reccomended for some of the sections and good walking boots are required throughout to ensure you don’t slip—with poles or chains suggested for some sections.

-As the 42nd town on the trail, it was also the tenth on the Kisoji trail, and is packed full of history.
-In 1968, the community began a retsoration project and around 20 homes had been transformed in around 3 years.
-After that a charter was created to protect the homes in the town, and it was later assigned the status of Nationally Designated Architectural Preservation Site.
+As the 42nd town on the trail, it was also the tenth on the Kisoji Trail, and is packed full of history.
+In 1968, the community began a restoration project and around 20 homes had been transformed in three years or so.
+After that, a charter was created to protect the homes in the town, and it was later assigned the status of Nationally Designated Architectural Preservation Site.

-The town’s dedication to preservation means there are plenty of things to see in this small town.
-The Nagiso Museum of History shows the restoration of the town, there’s the ruins of the Tsumago Castle and the unusual Rurisan Kotoku-ji Temple which dates back to 1500.
-Much like Magome, it has a row of restored homes along the central road, which is pretty photogenic to say the least.
+The town’s dedication to preservation means there are plenty of things to see.
+The Nagiso Museum of History shows the restoration of the town, there’s the ruins of the Tsumago Castle, and the unusual Rurisan Kotoku-ji Temple which dates back to 1500.
+Much like Magome, Tsumago has a row of restored homes along the central road, which is pretty photogenic to say the least.

 For an excellent value deluxe experience, we recommend Takimi House, a rustic and family-run onsen/ryokan—only a short drive from Tsumago.
 Takami House will drop you off and pick you up at either end of the hike, plus the private onsen makes for a great soak at the end of the trip.
-It’s midrange pricing, but with your own personal chef, onsen and the whole setting it’s hard to beat the price.
+It’s mid-range pricing, but with your own personal chef, onsen and the whole setting, it’s hard to beat.

-Coming from Nagoya to Nakatsugawa, the Rapid train takes 1hr 15mins and costs ¥1,320 while the “Wide View Shinano” train takes 45mins and costs ¥2,500 if you book a non-reserved seat.
+Coming from Nagoya to Nakatsugawa, the rapid train takes 1hr 15mins and costs about ¥1,320, while the “Wide View Shinano” train takes 45mins and costs roughly ¥2,500 if you book a non-reserved seat.
 You can then catch the bus to Magome, which takes about 25 minutes and costs just over ¥500.

 1. How do you get to Magome?

-Tp get to Magome, you can catch the train from Nagoya to Nakatsugawa.
-The fastest options – the Wide View Shinano, takes 45 minutes and costs ¥2,500.
-The regular rapid train takes an hour and 15 minutes and costs ¥1,320.
-From Natasugawa you can catch a local bus to Magome which takes 25 minutes and costs just over ¥500.
+To get to Magome, you can catch the train from Nagoya to Nakatsugawa.
+The fastest option—the Wide View Shinano—takes 45 minutes and costs about ¥2,500.
+The regular rapid train takes an hour and 15 minutes and costs close to ¥1,320.
+From Natasugawa, you can catch a local bus to Magome which takes 25 minutes and costs just over ¥500.

 2. How do you get to Tsumago?

 To reach Tsumago, you need to catch a 15-minute local bus from Nagiso.
-If you’re travelling from Nagoya, some of the Wide View Shinano trains continue on to Nagiso, adding a couple of extra hundred yen to the ticket price.
-Otherwise, you can catch a local train from Nakatsugawa which takes just under 20 minutes.
+If you’re traveling from Nagoya, some of the Wide View Shinano trains continue on to Nagiso, adding a couple of extra hundred yen to the ticket price.
+Otherwise, you can catch a local train from Nakatsugawa, which takes just under 20 minutes.

 3. Where can you stay in Tsumago?

-While this section of the trail can be hiked throughout the year, Spring and Autumn are the best times.
-Not only are the temperatures mild, there are cherry blossoms or Autumn leaves to admire on the journey.
+While this section of the trail can be hiked throughout the year, spring and autumn are the best times.
+Not only are the temperatures mild, there are cherry blossoms or fiery autumn leaves to admire on the journey.